polina-c/genui-panel/README.md

 ### Run locally

-1. If you want to use local UI:
+1. To start recompilation on changes run:

-    a.
-Temporarily extension.ts to have uiUrl equal to `http://localhost:8080`
+* For hosted UI:
-    c.
-In separate terminal cd to ui and run `flutter run -d chrome --web-port=8080`
+`npm run watch`

-    d.
-In Run and Debug select `ui` and run (or press F5)
+* For local UI:

-2. Run `npm run watch` to start recompilation on changes.
+`npm run watch-local-ui`

-3. In Run and Debug select `extension` and run (or press F5)
+2. In Run and Debug select `extension` and run (or press F5)

 ### Test in IDX